Don't Bombard Audiences with Your Sales Pitch

 If you’re using social media to drive sales, the key focus here is one word – ‘mobile’.

 The rise of mobile is the single fastest adoption of technology in history.
-In Australia, there are 29 million active mobile phones in a population of 23 million people.
+In Australia, 89% of people own a smartphone, and there are over 15,000,000 active Facebook users.
 So how can you reach people who are looking at this screen in their hand and not at traditional media?

-The advertising options combined with our targeting tools is a great way you can reach your audience and achieve your marketing objectives – from driving brand metrics like awareness, consideration and purchase intent, to driving a direct response such as an app install, to purchase art a merchant’s online or a physical store.
+The advertising options combined with Facebook's targeting tools is a great way you can reach your audience and achieve your marketing objectives – from driving brand metrics like awareness, consideration and purchase intent, to driving a direct response such as an app install, or to make a purchase online or in store.

 Test which tools work best for you